jsiek/deduce/BinaryTree.md

 Of the tree iterator operations, we will first implement `ti2tree` because it will help to explain this zipper-style representation.
-We start by defining the auxiliary function `plug_tree`, which recontructs a tree from a path and the subtree at the specified position.
+We start by defining the auxiliary function `plug_tree`, which reconstructs a tree from a path and the subtree at the specified position.
 The `plug_tree` function is defined by recursion on the path, so it moves upward in the tree with each recursive call.
 Consider the case for `LeftD(x, R)` below.
 To plug tree `t` into the